My flight from Tongatapu to ‘Eua was the longest of my life.

 It felt like the perfect way to round off my time in ‘Eua, but little did I know, there was one final surprise in store for me.

 That evening, I sat in the Hideaway’s restaurant and spoke with Claude, a local man who was just as fascinated with my life as I was with his.
-My favourite story: when he visited Alaska and was so unprepared for the cold that he found himself in a restaurant bathroom, frantically wrapping toilet paper around his legs to try to keep them warm.
+My favourite story: the time he visited Alaska and was so unprepared for the cold that he found himself in a restaurant bathroom, frantically wrapping toilet paper around his legs to try to keep them warm.

 My ‘ota ika arrived, and Claude pointed at it.
 “Local dish.
 Very nice.
 You like?”